Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Cutpurse.md

 - "desc": "Prerequisite: 7th-level retainer\n\nThe cutpurse throws a smoke bomb\
     \ at a point they can see within 30 feet, and it explodes in a choking cloud with\
     \ a 20-foot radius.
 Any creature that enters the cloud or starts its turn there\
     \ must make a Constitution saving throw.
-On a failed save, it takes dice:3d10|text(16)\
+On a failed save, it takes 16 (3d10)\
-    \ (3d10) poison damage, or half as much damage on a successful one.
-The smoke\
+    \ poison damage, or half as much damage on a successful one.
+The smoke spreads\
-    \ spreads around corners, and the area is heavily obscured.
+    \ around corners, and the area is heavily obscured.
 It lasts for 1 minute."
   "name": "Smoke Bomb (1/Day)"
 "source":
 - "SaF"